Variables in pipelines

-Bitbucket Pipelines provides a set of default environment variables as well as the ability to define your own variables.
+Bitbucket Pipelines provides a set of default variables as well as the ability to define your own variables.
 You can mark variables as secured for additional security of your passwords, tokens, and other values.

 See also What is a slug?